joshzcold/python.nvim/README.md

 - [ ] Easier setup of python debugging

-  - [ ] Automatically install debugpy into venv
+  - [X] Automatically install debugpy into venv
-  - [ ] Interactively create a DAP config for a program per project
+  - [ ] Interactively create a DAP config for a program, saving configuration.

 - [ ] Utility features